delawaremathguy/ShoppingList/README.md

 ![](Screenshot1.jpg)
 ![](Screenshot2.jpg)

 ![](Screenshot3.jpg)
 ![](Screenshot4.jpg)

 The main screen is a TabView, to show
 * a current shopping list,
-* a (searchable) list of previously purchased items, and
+* a (searchable) list of previously purchased items,
-* a list of "locations" in a store, such as "Dairy," "Fruits & Vegetables," "Deli," and so forth, and
+* a list of "locations" in a store, such as "Dairy," "Fruits & Vegetables," "Deli," and so forth,
 * an in-store timer, to track how long it takes you to complete shopping, and
 * optionally, for purposes of demonstration, a "Dev Tools" tab to make wholesale adjustments to the data and the shopping list display (this can be hidden for real usage).